-> Strength training for neural adaptations requires long recovery between each set, which I know very few riders respect.
+Strength training for neural adaptations requires a long recovery between each set, which I know very few riders respect.

-Instead they try to translate their attitude from the roads into the gym like “No pain, no gain” and experiments with workouts they can do in the recovery periods.
+Instead, they try to translate their attitude from the roads into the gym like “No pain, no gain” and experiments with workouts they can do in the recovery periods.

 Weight Training for Cyclists – Motivation is important